aeternity/aeternity/docs/installation-windows.md

 ## Step 3: Running Aeternity node

-Once all configuration has succeeded you can run the Aeternity node node by executing the script `windows/wsl-run.ps1`.
+Once all configuration has succeeded you can run the Aeternity node by executing the script `windows/wsl-run.ps1`.

 The running node can be further inspected within the running Ubuntu system like